EmmanuelleB98/Axon-project/README.md

 scipy>=1.1.0

-Using the work of Thomas N. Kipf and  Max Welling (2017):
+Using the GCN implementation of Thomas N. Kipf and  Max Welling (2017):
 @inproceedings{kipf2017semi,
   title={Semi-Supervised Classification with Graph Convolutional Networks}, author={Kipf, Thomas N. and Welling, Max},